macoscope/GrandCentralBoard/TUTORIAL.md

 Tutorial: A Widget for the Grand Central Board
 ==============================================

-As you probably already know, we've [introduced](http://macoscope.com/blog/grand-central-board-for-the-apple-tv) pretty cool project called [Grand Central Board](https://github.com/macoscope/GrandCentralBoard) for Apple TV.
-In this short tutorial I will guide you on how to build a new widget with an asynchronous source fetching data from remote server.
+As you may already know, we've recently [introduced](http://macoscope.com/blog/grand-central-board-for-the-apple-tv) a pretty cool project called the [Grand Central Board](https://github.com/macoscope/GrandCentralBoard) for the Apple TV.
+In this short tutorial, I will guide you through building a new widget with an asynchronous source fetching data from remote server.

-Let's start with something rather easy.
-Our widget will be quite useful - let's download image every minute and present it on our TV.
-We can use this to present image from a web cam, show the weather or just some slideshow from our last party.
+Let's start with something easy.
+Our widget will be quite useful: its purpose will be to download an image every minute and display it on our TV.
+We can use the widget to present image from a webcam, show the weather outside, or just some slideshow from our last party.

 Four main components are important for adding a Widget:

-- **View** - a view implementing `ViewModelRendering` protocol that displays the information.
+- **View** - a view implementing the `ViewModelRendering` protocol that displays the information.
 - **Source** - implements one of the updating strategies (further described below).
-- **Widget** - controller class implementing `Widget` protocol, exposed to the scheduler and connecting previous two with each other.
+- **Widget** - a controller class implementing the `Widget` protocol, presented to the scheduler and connecting the previous two with each other.
-- **WidgetBuilder** - implements `WidgetBuilding` protocol, instantiate Widget with settings from configuration file.
+- **WidgetBuilder** - implements the `WidgetBuilding` protocol, instantiates the Widget with settings from configuration file.

-This is how it works together - please note that this diagram is simplified:
+This is how it all works together.
+Please note that this diagram is simplified:

 ![image](README/diagram.png)